 The psychomotor domain suffered due to

 It has to be appreciated that billions of rupees are spent on the unproductive or rather counterproductive exercise of construction, decoration, and maintenance of schools and colleges, electricity, and so-called educational material, payment of millions of teachers and other staff members engaged, and exams conducted to test the “capacity and merit of rote learning.”
-This way, we weaken the national economy, jeopardize developmental activities.
+This way, we weaken the national economy and jeopardize developmental activities.

 1] Reduction in the dignity of labor amongst those who continue to learn, as well as a reduction in the income of the concerned families and the nation

-Hence, the ill effects of stress on present education and vice versa; can be eradicated if we understand and propagate the defects in present education and promote holistic education as an international solution.
+Hence, the ill effects of stress on present education and vice versa can be eradicated if we understand and propagate the defects in current education and promote holistic education as an international solution.
 It has to be appreciated that no statesman, no political leader, no policymaker, and administrator can bring about change in an existing system (in a democratic setup); unless we evolve a consensus about the changes in the majority of people; whose cooperation is very vital.

-In short, the policy of holistic education; demands that every school, college, university, etc., must become the center of production and service, self-sufficient, and aid in self-sufficiency and blossoming of everyone involved in education and the nation.
+In short, the policy of holistic education demands that every school, college, university, etc., must become the center of production and service, self-sufficient, and aid in self-sufficiency and blossoming of everyone involved in education and the nation.

-The students, teachers, and others associated with education; must blossom as independent and empowered individuals; spiritually, intellectually, mentally, instinctually, physically, and economically.
+The students, teachers, and others associated with education must blossom as independent and empowered individuals spiritually, intellectually, mentally, instinctually, physically, and economically.

-In practice; every day; approximately
+In practice, every day, approximately

 20 % of the time must be spent on entertainment